tusia313/js-css-html-drag-drop-tasks/README.md

 + JavaScript

 ## 👛 Inspiration
-This portfolio is part of an amazing Full Stack Developer Course created by  ♥ Ania Kubow ♥.
+This small project is part of an amazing Full Stack Developer Course created by  ♥ Ania Kubow ♥.
 Love this women, her sense of humor and ability to explain hard, code-things in a way that I finally understand. 🏆
 You can check this course [here](https://www.codewithania.com/about) and I absolutely encourage You to visit her [YouTube](https://www.youtube.com/@AniaKubow) channel 💕.